 If we come across a better option, we will update this post, but for now, this works for us best!
 You can get started with TransferWise in just a few minutes at transferwise.com

 You can pay your remote employees and freelancers from Eastern Europe in various ways.
 The most important thing is that whatever you choose or try to test it out, make sure it’s secure and that your funds are in safe hands and that you talk to your employee about it in advance.

 PayPal, Payoneer, TransferWise and online banking are the safest options, but you need to discuss this with your employee and agree on what works best for both of you.

 Always make sure both sides are clear and in agreement on terms and conditions especially on fees, and that way you will avoid troubles and frustrations on both sides.

 Do your own research for whatever option you choose, and let us know how you get on.

-And if you still don’t have an extraordinary worker from Eastern Europe, then don’t miss out on incredible quality and efficiency our job seekers can provide!
+And if you still don’t have an extraordinary worker from Eastern Europe (or you want more), then don’t miss out on the incredible quality and efficiency our job seekers can provide!